opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 ## Next steps

 If you're a developer working on a macOS ARM64 machine, we encourage you to test the artifact and share your feedback.
-If you have any questions, feel free to join us on our [public slack channel](https://opensearch.org/slack.html) or in the [GitHub repository](https://github.com/opensearch-project).
+If you have any questions, feel free to join us on our [public Slack channel](https://opensearch.org/slack.html) or in the [GitHub repository](https://github.com/opensearch-project).